-The County plans to utilize CDBG funds that provide direct benefits to various locations and area-wide benefits for geographic areas of the island designated as low/mod areas.
-Using the American Community Survey 2015 LMISD - All block groups based on 2011-2015 ACS dataset, the County will qualify low/mod areas where 51% have income at or below 80% of HUD's limits.
+The County plans to utilize CDBG funds that provide direct benefits to various locations and area-wide benefits for geographic areas of the island designated as low-mod areas (LMA).
+Using the American Community Survey 2015 LMISD - All block groups based on 2011-2015 ACS dataset, the County will qualify LMA where 51% have income at or below 80% of HUD's limits.
+This program year there are no projects that were qualified under the LMA benefit.